ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 ### Create Visualizations for the Trip Analysis
-Summary Statistics on Suspension Coils indicates that
+Summary Statistics on Suspension Coils indicates that:
+1. The mean values PSI among all lots are close to one another.
-2. the variance for Lot 3 is pretty high.
+2. The variance for Lot 3 is pretty high.

 <kbd><img src="https://github.com/ArmineKhanan/MechaCar_Statistical_Analysis/blob/main/images/deliverable%202/PSI_summary_per_lot.png" width="700"/></kbd>